nojadzworld/reading-notes/201/class06-problem domain-objects-and-the-dom.md

 **Document object model**

 2. Briefly describe the relationship between the DOM and JavaScript.
+**Javascript uses the DOM to access the html doc and its contents and elements**

-## Things I want to know more about...
+## Things I want to know more about